'Clean Coal' Technologies, Carbon Capture & Sequestration

 In Texas, the Port Arthur demonstration project aims to capture 1 Mt/yr of CO2 from two steam methane reformers at Valero Energy Corporation’s refinery, selling it for use in enhanced oil recovery.
 Another scheme separating CO2 and using it for enhanced oil recovery is at In Salah, Algeria.

-While the scale of envisaged need for CO2 disposal far exceeds today's uses, they do demonstrate the practicality.
+While the scale of envisaged need for CO2 disposal far exceeds today's uses, they do demonstrate the possibility.
 Safety and permanence of disposition are key considerations in sequestration.

 Research on geosequestration is ongoing in sevaral parts of the world.
 The main potential appears to be deep saline aquifers and depleted oil and gas fields.
 In both, the CO2 is expected to remain as a supercritical gas for thousands of years, with some dissolving.

 Large-scale storage of CO2 from power generation will require an extensive pipeline network in densely populated areas.
 This has safety implications.